cliffordx/legalbai/pages/BarSyllabus___2025___Remedial Law.md

 			- 5. Annulment of Judgment (Rule 47)
 			- 6. Collateral Attack on Judgments
-		- V. Execution, Satisfaction, and Effect of Judgments (RULE 39) collapsed:: true
+		- V. Execution, Satisfaction, and Effect of Judgments (RULE 39)
 			- 1. Difference between finality of judgment for purposes of appeal; for purposes of execution
 			- 2. When execution shall issue
-			- collapsed:: true
-			  3. How a judgment is executed
+			- 3. How a judgment is executed
 				- a.
 By motion or independent action
 				- b.
 Execution of judgments for money
 				- c.
 Execution of judgments for specific acts